radius-project/design-notes/architecture/2024-06-resource-extensibility-feature-spec.md

 | OpenAPI YAML/JSON | More common and standard format across the open-source communities ; K8s CRDs follow the structure of Open API  | Managing versions and ensuring backward compatibility is challenging |
 | Typespec | Developer friendly; Maintenance and upgrades are easier; Errors and guidance violations at development time | Microsoft developed language; May not be widely adopted by the cloud-native communities ; Yet another language to adopt |

 First, we will create a custom YAML format that requires basic user inputs to define the schema for the user defined type in Radius for users to start using the feature.
-Following that, we will implement the Typespec authoring experience to provide users with more guidance and validation when authoring the schema.
+Following that, based on the user feedback we may implement the Typespec authoring experience to provide users with more guidance and validation when authoring the schema.

 ### User experience